Government launches free school lunch trial which is expected to eventually feed 21,000 children

 She told the crowd feedback from children across the country shaped the strategy.

-"Six thousand children wrote us postcards and gave us their ideas...
-I read every single post card that was written.
+"Six thousand children wrote us postcards and gave us their ideas ...
+I read every single postcard that was written.

 "Kids notice everything, they notice when Mum and Dad are struggling".